 You may submit either Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores.

 Official GMAT test score dates must be within five years from the day the applicant submits the online graduate application.
 Scores must be submitted directly from the Graduate Management Admission Council (GMAC) to the Graduate Division.

 Only the most recent test score report will be reviewed for admission.

 Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS)

 An excellent command of written and spoken English is required prior to enrollment at UCSB.

-from ETS.
-For IELTS tests, we will need the Centre Number, Candidate Number, and Date found on your Test Report Form from
+The online application requires you to enter the Centre Number, Candidate Number, and Date found on your Test Report Form from IELTS.